dongchen-coder/symFP/SoftwareArtifact.md

             MR[c] = P[prev_t];
     }
     ```

+The reason we gives the binary code(.bc) file for all benchmarks is that we doesn't install Clang in our docker container.
+Installing clang and llvm will consumes lots of time and space (fails a lot when building the docker file installing Clang).

+The results in submitted version of the paper are performed on MacOS with clang compiler and 1.4 GHz Intel Core i5 with 4 GB 1600 MHz DDR3.
+The docker provides linux with g++ compiler may affect the results.
+Different hardware platform may affect the results.

+### Fig. 5 (Precision)
+When running our SPS analysis, the miss ratio curve may have a bit difference than what we showed in the paper because of the following reasons:

+- We limit cache size to at most 100,000 when calculating the miss ratio curve due to the memory limitation of the Docker container.

 - We use random sampling as one of the sampling methods.
-The final output will change a little bit in each run.
+The final output will change a little bit in different evironment.

+The same conclusion can be drawed from the two results.

+### Fig. 6 (Overhead)

+As we further improved the code after submission and limited the cache size by adding "c <= 100000".

+### Fig. 7 (Parallel)
 The reason we didn't show the same overhead result as Figure 6 in our paper is that we run in an virtual simulator which has different environment configuration with the test evnironment we did in the paper.
 But from the figure we can see that the overhead for SPS is much lower than trace analysis.